jubitaneja/artifact-cgo/README.md

 of 64-bits with a given range [1,3) in which lower bound `1` is included, but upper bound
 `3` is excluded.
-In short, the input variable labelled `%x` in above Souper IR is a number in the set `{1, 2}`.
+In short, the input variable labeled `%x` in above Souper IR is a number in the set `{1, 2}`.

 Now, we question if this is a power of two or not